roleoroleo/yi-hack_ha_integration/README.md

 - mqtt binary sensor for ai human detection (there are known issues when enabling ai human detection)
 - mqtt binary sensor for sound detection
 - mqtt binary sensor for baby crying detection
+- ptz service (if your cam supports it)

 ## Installation
 **(1)** Place the `custom_components` folder in your configuration directory.